 He also noted that "competitive regional markets are essential" to drive down electric rates, and pledged to work on this issue at the Commission.
 In addition, Wellinghoff said the development of solar and wind power sources has "the ability to drive down prices."
 These renewable sources "have to have equal access to the market.
 That's one of the things I want to look at at FERC."

 Moeller, a Republican, has been named for a five-year term at FERC expiring June 30, 2010.
-He would fill the seat vacated by former Chairman Pat Wood in July 2005.
+He would fill the seat vacated by former Chairman Pat Wood in July 2005 (see Daily GPI, March 9).
 Wellinghoff, a Democrat, has been tapped for the remainder of a term expiring on June 30, 2008.
 He would fill the seat of former Commissioner William Massey who departed the agency in December 2003.

 Moeller has been involved in energy policy for more than 20 years.
 This included a stint as senior legislative assistant to former Sen. Slade Gorton (R-WA), beginning in 1997.
 Wellinghoff has served in the public and private energy-related sectors for more than 30 years.
 He worked at the Nevada Public Utilities Commission in the early 1980s, and then was appointed the state's first consumer advocate.
 Wellinghoff has been an attorney and energy consultant since leaving that post.

 The two candidates are expected to be readily approved by the Senate energy committee.
-However, they could face some problems in the full Senate due to an abbreviated legislative session and a crowded agenda, some observers said.
+However, they could face some problems in the full Senate due to an abbreviated legislative session (Congress will leave early in October because of the November mid-term elections) and a crowded agenda.